tanjazlender/MicrobiomePrime/README.md

 The sequence IDs in this file should match those in the relative abundances table and FASTA file.

 </details>

+Ensure that the MicrobiomePrime input files are formatted according to our specifications.
+Carefully verify the file names, row names, column names, and table formatting.

 ## Variables and settings